phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/zend_extensions.rst

 Then comes the problem of Zend extensions conflicts.
 One may be incompatible with an other, and to master that, every Zend extension has got a hook called ``message_handler``.
 If declared, this hook is triggered on every already loaded extension when another Zend extension gets loaded.
-You are passed a pointer to its ``zend_extension`` structure, and you may then detect which one it is, and abort if you think you'll confict with it.
+You are passed a pointer to its ``zend_extension`` structure, and you may then detect which one it is, and abort if you think you'll conflict with it.
 This is something rarely used in practice as well.

 Zend extensions lifetime hooks